WamdamProject/WaMDaM-software-ecosystem/mkdocs/Edit_MD_Files/Publications.md

 They reflect the progression of ideas and discussions over five years that shaped the final WaMDaM product presented here.

-They also reflect the type and mumber of audiences that WaMDaM was presented to and ultimately benefited from their feedback.
+They also reflect the type and number of audiences that WaMDaM was presented to and ultimately benefited from their feedback.

 ## Peer-reviewed journal articles
 * Prepared: A New Information Model to Organize, Identify, and Compare Water Management Data for Systems Models.
-Journal of Environmental Modelling and Software
+Journal of Environmental Modeling and Software

 * In preparation: